Battleground Podcast Por Goalhanger arte de portada

 Escúchala gratis

-A history podcast that explores the narratives, turning points and characters that shape conflicts, encompassing a blend of social and military history.
-Following on from the series on the Falklands War, best-selling military historians Patrick Bishop and Saul David turned their attention to the war in Ukraine, and now every Wednesday look back to the seismic events of 1945.
+A history podcast that explores the narratives, turning points, and characters that shape conflicts, encompassing a blend of social and military history.
+Following on from the series on the Falklands War, best-selling military historians Patrick Bishop, Saul David, and Roger Moorhouse turn their attention every Friday to the war in Ukraine, and every Wednesday look back at the significant wars, events, and figures from conflicts around the world.
 Goalhanger PodcastsGoalhanger Podcasts Mundial

 Episodios